 Now Nader, the 74-year-old consumer rights icon making his fifth White House bid, is pitching a package of conditions for the foundering financial markets' proposed government bailout.
 He wants reciprocity in the form of stock warrants so taxpayers can make some money back if these businesses flourish again; no lobbying rights for bailed-out companies; no golden parachutes or get-out-of-jail-free cards for guilty executives; public hearings on everything; letting below-median-value homeowners facing foreclosure rent-to-own their homes at fair market prices; and making the Federal Reserve into a Cabinet position accountable to Congress.

 He also wants a securities speculation tax, which he likens to the sales tax paid on over-the-counter goods.
-With
+With $500 trillion in transactions this year, he said, a one-tenth of 1 percent tax would relieve tax pressure on the working middle class while discouraging excessive speculation.

 "(House Financial Services Committee Chairman) Barney Frank and (Senate Banking Committee Chairman) Chris Dodd want reciprocity, I don't know if they're going to get it"... but none of them are talking about tougher criminal enforcement"... none of them are talking about prudent margin requirements," Nader said, scoffing at the Bush administration's "four-page bill for a $700 billion bailout" that seeks to exempt itself from any oversight or review.